KirillTregubov/SoundInsights/README.md

 > macOS: Once the script finishes running, open Docker Desktop and complete setup.

+If the script fails to run on your machine, please [install Docker Desktop](https://docs.docker.com/desktop/) yourself.

 ### Windows

 On Windows, install the development environment by executing: